To read Part 1, Click HERE.

 One of the advantages of a mock trial is that you are able to see both individual and group final verdicts.
 But how do these group and individual verdicts compare with each other?
 And what factors can make a group verdict higher than an individual's - or vice versa?
 After analyzing over 50 cases that had robust data on group and individual damage amounts, we found some striking results.

-We conducted this research by looking at the average of all individual responses and comparing them to the average group response.
-After analyzing all of the percent differences between groups, the group damages were, on average, 19% higher than the average individual damages.
+We conducted this meta-research by looking at the average of all individual verdict amount responses and comparing them to the average group verdict amount response in each of our mock trials we conducted nationwide over approximately the last year and a half.
+After analyzing all of the percent differences between groups, the group damage verdicts were, on average, 19% higher than the average of what the individual jurors said they would award prior to the group deliberations in those same mock trials.
 This was not surprising, since oftentimes jurors who want to give lower amounts can feel pressured to give in to the empathy of awarding plaintiffs a higher amount.
-Additionally, since jurors have not sat through a multi-day trial in a courthouse and heard the judge’s strict instructions on awarding damages, in a mock trial, jurors can be more likely to suggest higher numbers, without the pressure of a judge’s orders.
-When looking at the median of all differential percentages, groups actually awarded 9% less than the average individual damages.
-This is due to extraordinarily large damages awarded individually, which can skew results.

 Different states have different laws regarding jury award amounts, and cultural and regional norms can also play a part in jury awards.
 Thus, in addition to breaking down results by case type, we also disaggregated cases by their venue region.
 The sample contained cases from fifteen states, the plurality coming from California and Texas.
 After sectioning states off by region, there were 17 cases from the Southwest (Texas and Arizona), 10 from the Pacific Coast (California and Washington), 9 from the South (Florida, Louisiana, South Carolina, Georgia, and Kentucky), 8 from the Northeast (Massachusetts, New Jersey, and Pennsylvania), and finally 3 from the Midwest (Arkansas, Michigan, and Iowa).